batect/batect/ROADMAP.md

 * better error message when a dependency is given twice (at the moment it's `Duplicate value 'dependency-name''`)

 ### Features
-* automatically enable `--no-colours` or `--simple-output` if console doesn't support it (use terminfo database rather than current detection system)
+* automatically enable `--no-color` or `--simple-output` if console doesn't support it (use terminfo database rather than current detection system)
 * show more detailed image pull progress (eg. `build-env: Pulling some-image:1.2.3: 25%`) - requires using Docker API to get this level of detail
 * performance improvements
   * prioritise running steps that lie on the critical path (eg. favour pulling image for leaf of dependency graph over creating container for task container)